iansampson/dissertation/Backlog.md

 ### Must
+- [ ] Write emails to Marc, Michelle, and Cole.
+- [ ] Send!

 ### Should
-- [ ] Fix Pages bookstore citation on 169.
+- [ ] Double check for citation errors with search.

----
+- [ ] Tweak block quote indentation
+- [ ] Remove empty space at the top of some pages (e.g. 107)

 ### Could
+- [ ] Slightly extend acknowledgement to mom and Andreas.

 - [ ] Put Bénabou in the right order.
 (Requires installing Unicode collation with pandoc.)
 - [ ] Cite Keats, “The Eve of St. Agnes” from a more reliable source (e.g. Poems & Letters)
 - [ ] Cite Donne, “The Computation,” by itself (since Johnson does not technically cite it).
 - [ ] Add name in brackets for McCarty if needed (53).
 (Although it is technically correct MLA).

-- [ ] Tweak block quote indentation
-- [ ] Remove empty space at the top of some pages (e.g. 107)

-- [ ] Slightly extend acknowledgement to mom and Andreas.

 - [ ] Add books mentioned in Dickinson footnote to bibliography
 - [ ] Add footnote on Agamben and Calvino